 - For Junior and Middle developers check what tasks they accomplish.
 If these are the routine familiar assignments that don’t require frequent discussions developers can also work remotely.

-- Developers that have recently joined the company should better take some time to work and get accustomed in the office before switching to remote work.
+- Developers who have recently joined the company should take some time to work and get accustomed to the office before switching to remote work.